Keyboard shortcuts

 Now we are ready to generate a proof!
 Simply run:

 The --input field is passed to the program which receives it via the io::read function.
 In our main.rs we called read() to get n: u64.
-The input here is n = 100u64 in little endian.
-Note that this value must be padded to exactly 8 bytes (64 bits).
+The input here is n = 10u64 in little endian.
+Note that this value must be padded to exactly 8 bytes (64 bits) and is prefixed with 0x01 to indicate that the input is composed of raw bytes.

-The serialized proof will be output to ./openvm/app.proof.
+The serialized proof will be output to ./fibonacci.app.proof.

 Proof Verification